Caithness Shinty Club

-Caithness Shinty Club is a shinty team from Caithness, Scotland.
-They are the most northerly club in Scotland, based primarily in Thurso but pulling players from across the county.
+Caithness Shinty Club is a defunct shinty team from Caithness, Scotland.
+They were the most northerly club in Scotland, based primarily in Thurso but pulling players from across the county.

 History

 Whilst there was a shinty team for players working at Dounreay in the 1960s, Caithness had very little competitive shinty tradition since the early 20th century.

 In the 2000s, efforts were made to develop shinty.
 Youth teams from Wick and Thurso competed in the Far North League established in 2007.
 Some players from Caithness team who competed in 2008 but this first attempt at national competition was highly unsuccessful.